Apartment Chef Tips

 - Pre-chopped mango pieces (~11 oz): $5

-Oil Smoke Point:
+Oil Smoke Point

-Using a Brush:
+Using a Brush

 Using a brush is the trick to coating your fish or vegetables in a thin layer of oil to prevent them from drying out while in the oven.
 Glugging out oil all over your food is not only wasteful but can make it taste greasy.
-You can substitute for a paintbrush, just double check to make sure that it is clean!
+You can substitute in a paintbrush, just double check to make sure that it is clean!

 There you have it, my current apartment chef tips!